Aluminium smelting: Cell components

 Prebaked consumable carbon anodes are divided into graphitized and coke types.
 For manufacturing of the graphitized anodes, anthracite and petroleum coke are calcined and classified.
 They are then mixed with coal-tar pitch and pressed.
-The pressed green anode is then baked at 1200 °C and graphitized.
+The pressed green anode is then baked at 1200 C and graphitized.
 Coke anodes are made of calcined petroleum coke, recycled anode butts, and coal-tar pitch (binder).
 The anodes are manufactured by mixing aggregates with coal tar pitch to form a paste with a doughy consistency.
 This material is most often vibro-compacted but in some plants pressed.
-The green anode is then sintered at 1100–1200 °C for 300–400 hours, without graphitization, to increase its strength through decomposition and carbonization of the binder.
+The green anode is then sintered at 1100–1200 C for 300–400 hours, without graphitization, to increase its strength through decomposition and carbonization of the binder.
 Higher baking temperatures increase the mechanical properties and thermal conductivity, and decrease the air and CO_{2} reactivity.
 The specific electrical resistance of the coke-type anodes is higher than that of the graphitized ones, but they have higher compressive strength and lower porosity.

 Soderberg electrodes (in-situ baking), used for the first time in 1923 in Norway, are composed of a steel shell and a carbonaceous mass which is baked by the heat being escaped from the electrolysis cell.
 Soderberg Carbon-based materials such as coke and anthracite are crushed, heat-treated, and classified.
 These aggregates are mixed with pitch or oil as binder, briquetted and loaded into the shell.
 Temperature increases bottom to the top of the column and in-situ baking takes place as the anode is lowered into the bath.
 Significant amount of hydrocarbons are emitted during baking which is a disadvantage of this type of electrodes.
 Most of the modern smelters use prebaked anodes since the process control is easier and a slightly better energy efficiency is achieved, compared to Soderberg anodes.

 Environmental issues of aluminium smelters

 The process produces a quantity of fluoride waste: perfluorocarbons and hydrogen fluoride as gases, and sodium and aluminium fluorides and unused cryolite as particulates.
-This can be as small as 0.5 kg per tonne of aluminium in the best plants in 2007, up to 4 kg per tonne of aluminium in older designs in 1974.
+This can be as small as 0.5 kg per tonne of aluminium in the best plants in 2007, up to 4 kg/t of aluminium in older designs in 1974.
 Unless carefully controlled, hydrogen fluorides tend to be very toxic to vegetation around the plants.
 The perfluorocarbons gases are strong greenhouse gases with a long lifetime.

 The Soderberg process which bakes the Anthracite/pitch mix as the anode is consumed, produces significant emissions of polycyclic aromatic hydrocarbons as the pitch is consumed in the smelter.

 The linings of the pots end up contaminated with cyanide-forming materials; Alcoa has a process for converting spent linings into aluminium fluoride for reuse and synthetic sand usable for building purposes and inert waste.